 1. One-Punch Man by ONE & Yusuke Murata

-Today, One-Punch Man has become extremely popular thanks to its anime adaptation, which has two seasons.
-However, as you might have expected, the manga is much more advanced when it comes to its story and character development.
-If you liked the anime and wanna enjoy even more content, I recommend it!
+One-Punch Man has become extremely popular today thanks to its two-season anime adaptation.
+However, as you might have expected, the manga is much more advanced in its story and character development.
+I recommend it if you liked the anime and want to enjoy even more content!

-This manga series has an outstanding balance between comedy and serious action.
-It also portrays an assembly of unique characters, and the way the fights are choreographed is one of the best you can find in the media.
-Yusuke Murata illustrates the manga, and his artwork is one the most significant reasons behind the title’s popularity!
+This manga series strikes an outstanding balance between comedy and serious action.
+It also features a unique cast of characters, and the fight choreography is among the best.
+Yusuke Murata illustrates the manga, and his artwork is one of the most significant reasons behind the title’s popularity!

 2. Spy x Family by Tatsuya Endou

-Right now, Spy x Family is a boom in the world of anime and manga.
-The plot is among the most interesting, and the way the series handles its premise is pretty good.
+Spy x Family is a big hit in the world of anime and manga thanks to its intriguing plot and the way the series handles its premise.

-The manga starts with the agent, Twilight, who is rumored to be the best spy in Westalia.
+The manga starts with Twilight, the agent who is rumored to be the best spy in Westalia.
 Twilight is ordered to spy on a significant leader of a rival country.
-Because of how secretive the target is, he will have to adopt and enroll a child in a prestigious school that the target’s son attends.
+Because the target is so secretive, Twilight will have to adopt and enroll a child in a prestigious school that the target’s son attends.

-And so, the spy, the assassin, and the telepath start living together as a family, each having their own agendas to fulfill!
+So, the spy, the assassin, and the telepath start living together as a family, each with their own agendas to fulfill!

 3. Grand Blue by Kenji Inoue & Kimitake Yoshioka

-Grand Blue is the story of Iori Kitahara, who’s about to start his first year at Izu university.
-He’s at his uncle’s scuba diving shop, where he’ll be staying for the time being, and he’s dreaming about having a perfect college life with beautiful girls.
+Grand Blue is the story of Iori Kitahara, who’s about to start his first year at Izu University.
+He’ll be staying at his uncle’s scuba diving shop and dreaming about having a perfect college life with beautiful girls.

 4. Fullmetal Alchemist by Hiromu Arakawa

-Fullmetal Alchemist is possibly one of the most popular manga series you can find, and the community heavily appreciates it.
-There are many reasons for this, but I believe the main one is how the series culminates without leaving loose ends.
+Fullmetal Alchemist is one of the most popular manga series, and the community heavily appreciates it.
+There are many reasons for this, but the main one is how the series culminates without leaving loose ends.

 The series primarily focuses on a couple of characters, two brothers known as Edward and Alphonse.
 After losing their mother, they try to resurrect her using alchemy, an act that is forbidden because of the dangers it entails.

-After all, alchemy is ruled by a fundamental principle – The Law of Equivalent Exchange, which states that an equal thing has to be lost to achieve something.
+After all, alchemy is ruled by a fundamental principle—the Law of Equivalent Exchange, which states that an equal thing must be lost to achieve something.

 5. Dandadan by Yukinobu Tatsu